-The theories and practices of anti-discrimination law will be analysed in order to help students to make systematic interpretations of the various sources of law regarding discrimination and to improve the students' proficiency in analyzing judicial cases.
+The theories and practices of anti-discrimination law will be analysed in order to help students to make systematic interpretations of the various sources of law regarding equality and non discrimination and to improve the students' proficiency in understanding and critically analysizing judicial cases.

 Risultati dell'apprendimento attesi